 One example is the European Union’s guidelines on Good Distribution Practice (GDP) for medicinal products for human use, which went into effect in November 2013.
 The guidelines extend adherence to storage conditions as indicated on the packaging to the transportation leg of the journey.
 This compliance requirement has long been adhered to with cold chain products – generally anything below 8oC.
-It is, however, new for the majority of the drugs found in most medicine cabinets, often labelled for 25oC.
-In practise, the GDP guidelines now apply to about 80 percent of pharma products in the EU.
+It is, however, new for the majority of the drugs found in most medicine cabinets, often labeled for 25oC.
+In practice, the GDP guidelines now apply to about 80 percent of pharma products in the EU.

 To ensure they stay in compliance with these new requirements through every step of the supply chain, manufacturers will rely on their logistics partners to provide fully compliant temperature-controlled transport.